Chris Becher, *1990 Cologne, is a multidisciplinary photographer, writer and coordinator of the Undisciplining

-His socially conscious and consent-based practice ponders on the potential to convey the modes how personhood is shaped by individual and social histories through photographic portraiture, incorporating video, text, archival material, and essayistic writing.
+His socially conscious and consent-based practice ponders on the potential to convey the ways how identity and self-image are shaped by the relationship of individual lived experience and larger social histories through photographic portraiture, incorporating video, text, archival material, and essayistic writing.

-Preceded by a long-term and dialogical process with his protagonists, his practice strives to reintroduce complexity, beauty and intimacy into the representation of individuals, often compartmentalised by media and dominant discourses, and seldomly depicted from a sensitive and poetic angle.
+Preceded by a long-term and dialogic process with his protagonists, his practice strives to reintroduce complexity, beauty and intimacy into the representation of individuals and communities, often compartmentalised by media and dominant discourses, and seldomly depicted from a sensitive and poetic angle.

 Outlining society indirectly by its contours, his work draws from and transcends visual legacies such as social documentary, conceptual photography, vernacular culture, figurative portraiture, and art history.

-Chris has presented his various projects in exhibitions and lectures internationally, among them recently with Humble Arts Foundation New York 2022 (online), USA, at the Noorderlicht International Photo Festival 2021, NL, Deichtorhallen Hamburg/Haus der Photographie 2017, NRW-Forum Düsseldorf 2016, both GER, and Goethe-Institut Bangalore, IN, where he has been artist in residence 2017 with Tasveer Gallery.
+Chris has presented his various projects in exhibitions and lectures internationally, among them recently with MEP Maison Européenne de la Photographie Paris 2022, FR, Humble Arts Foundation New York 2022 (online), USA, at the Noorderlicht International Photo Festival 2021, NL, Deichtorhallen Hamburg/Haus der Photographie 2017, NRW-Forum Düsseldorf 2016, both GER, and Goethe-Institut Bangalore, IN, where he has been artist in residence 2017 with Tasveer Gallery.

 He is recent selectee of the FOTODOK Lighthouse Talent Program 2021/2022, recipient of the Gute Aussichten—New German Photography Award 2016/2017 and DAAD abroad scholarships 2013/2014, among others.
 Which granted him the opportunity to live and work internationally across three continents.

 Besides Chris is co-founder/-organiser of the Undisciplining Photography Symposium/Lectures 2021—in collaboration with Royal Academy of Art The Hague (KABK), Nederlands Fotomuseum Rotterdam and Research Center for Material Culture Amsterdam (RCMC).
 Works of his can be found in collections, public and private, hanging on walls or slumbering in numerous archival drawers.
 A selection of his works and writings can be found on his homepage.
 Alongside his photographic and writing practice he takes delight from furniture- and woodworking, books, jazz, the outdoors, and cooking.